Reference

 report — HTML risk report

-Generates a standalone HTML risk report for the scan with the given numeric ID and writes it to piicrawler-report-<scan_id>.html in the current working directory.
-The scan ID can be found in the TUI or web UI.
+Generates a standalone HTML risk report for the scan with the given numeric ID.
+By default it writes piicrawler-report-<scan_id>.html in the current working directory.
+Run piicrawler scans to see the available scan IDs (or look them up in the TUI or web UI).

 textextract <path> — Print extracted text